Vatuu/archiesarmy/README.md

 Content from Mojang's recent Dungeon Crawler.
 #### Entities
 - The Enchanter Illager
-  - A Illager that prefers his tomes over the Vindicator's axe.
-He uses his enchantment prowess to enchant and enhance hostile mobs and sent them towards their target.
+  - A Illager which prefers their tomes over the Vindicator's axe.
+They uses his enchantment prowess to enchant and enhance hostile mobs and sent them towards their target.
-  - Can enchant Skeletons, Creepers and Zombies.
+  - Can enchant Skeletons, Creepers and Zombies, 3 entities at a time.
-  - Flees from the player, but is able to fight back with a hearty slap of his book.
+  - Flees from the player, but is able to fight back with a hearty slap of his book when cornered.
 - The Redstone Monstrosity (WIP)
-  - A towering construct created by the Arch Illager to destroy any and all resistance in one quick action.
+  - A towering construct once created by the Arch Illager to destroy any and all resistance in one quick action.
 It's flaming hot attacks melt and sometimes animated even stone.
+It is now long abandoned, who knows where it rests.
   - A Boss Mob spawning in a specific area of the Nether, guarding a shard of the Orb of Dominance.
   - Can attack physicially, cause shockwaves so knockback and damage the player, spew molten stone and summon minions.

 #### World Generation
 - The Fiery Forge (WIP)
   - The home of the Redstone Monstrosity.
-A massive abandoned complex filled with forgers, smelteries, broken machinery and insidious traps.
+A massive abandoned complex filled with forges, smelteries, broken machinery and insidious traps.
 Supposedly the resting place of a piece of the Orb of Dominance as well.
   - Randomly generated structure, themed around metalwork.
 Spawns in the Nether.
 Houses the Redstone Monstrosity as boss, which rewards a OOD Shard.

 #### Miscellanious